usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### <a name="supervised"></a> 5.3.3.2.
 Requirements for Supervised Remote In-person Proofing

-It is possible for a CSP remotely to achieve the security and confidence comparable to in-person proofing.
-The following requirements establish comparability between in-person transactions where the applicant is in the same physical location as the CSP or when the applicant is remote to the CSP.
+Remote processes for proofing can be employed by CSPs to achieve comparable levels of confidence and security to in-person events.
+The following requirements establish comparability between in-person transactions where the applicant is in the same physical as the CSP to those where the applicant is remote.

-Supervised remote identity proofing and enrollment transactions SHALL meet the following requirements, in addition to the IAL3 validation and verification requirements specified in [Section 4.6](#ial3-requirements):
+In addition to the IAL3 validation and verification requirements specified in [Section 4.6](#ial3-requirements), supervised remote identity proofing and enrollment transactions SHALL meet the following requirements:

-1. The CSP SHALL monitor the entire identity proofing transaction, from which the applicant SHALL NOT depart during the identity proofing session.
+1. The CSP SHALL monitor the entire identity proofing session, from which the applicant SHALL NOT depart.
 For example, by a continuous high-resolution video transmission of the applicant.
-2. The CSP SHALL have a live operator participate remotely with the applicant for the entirety of the enrollment and identity proofing session.
+2. The CSP SHALL have a live operator participate remotely with the applicant for the entirety of the identity proofing session.
-3. The CSP SHALL require all actions taken by the applicant during the enrollment and identity proofing process to be clearly visible to the remote operator.
+3. The CSP SHALL require all actions taken by the applicant during the identity proofing session to be clearly visible to the remote operator.
 The operator SHALL direct the applicant, as required, to remove any doubt in the proofing process.
 4. The CSP SHALL require that all digital verification of evidence (e.g., via chip or wireless technologies) be performed by integrated scanners and sensors.
-5. The CSP SHALL require operators to have undergone a training program to detect potential fraud and to properly perform a virtual in-process proofing session.
+5. The CSP SHALL require all remote operators undergo training to detect potential fraud and to properly perform a supervised remote identity proofing session.
 6. The CSP SHALL employ physical tamper detection and resistance features appropriate for the environment in which it is located.
-For example, a kiosk located in a restricted area or one where it is monitored by a trusted individual requires less tamper detection than one that is located in a semi-public area such as the concourse of a shopping mall.
+For example, a kiosk located in a restricted area requires less tamper resistance and detection than one that is located in a semi-public area, such as the concourse of a shopping mall.
 7. The CSP SHALL ensure that all communications take place over a mutually authenticated protected channel.

 #### <a name="trustref"></a> 5.3.4.
 Trusted Referee Requirements

-1. The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power of attorney, or some other form of trained and approved or certified individuals that can vouch for or act on behalf of the applicant in accordance with applicable laws, regulations, or agency policy.
+1. The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power of attorney, or some other form of trained and approved or certified individuals, that can vouch for or act on behalf of the applicant in accordance with applicable laws, regulations, or agency policy.
 The CSP MAY use a trusted referee for both remote and in-person processes.
-2. The CSP SHALL establish written policy and procedures as to how a trusted referee is determined and the lifecycle by which the trusted referee retains their status as a valid referee, to include any restrictions, as well as any revocation and suspension requirements.
+2. The CSP SHALL establish written policies and procedures as to how status as a trusted referee is determined and the lifecycle by which that status is maintained, to include any restrictions, as well as any revocation and suspension requirements.
 3. The CSP SHALL proof the trusted referee at the IAL of the applicant.
 In addition, the CSP SHALL determine the minimum evidence required to bind the relationship between the trusted referee and the applicant.
-4. The CSP SHOULD perform re-proofing of the subscriber regular intervals defined in the written policy specified in requirement 1, with the goal of satisfying the requirements of [Section 4.4.1](#normal).
+4. The CSP SHOULD perform re-proofing of the subscriber at regular intervals defined in the written policy specified in requirement 1, with the goal of satisfying the requirements of [Section 4.4.1](#normal).

 #### Considerations for Minors

-1. The CSP SHALL give special consideration to the legal restrictions of interacting with minors unable to meet the evidence requirements of identity proofing to ensure compliance with the [Children's Online Privacy Protection Act of 1998](#COPPA), and other laws, as applicable.
+1. The CSP SHALL give special consideration to the legal restrictions placed on interactions with minors.
+CSPs SHALL be compliant with the [Children's Online Privacy Protection Act of 1998](#COPPA), and other applicable laws.
+This may mean minors are unable to meet the evidence requirements of identity proofing.
-2. Minors under age 13 require additional special considerations under COPPA, and other laws, to which the CSP SHALL ensure compliance, as applicable.
+2. Minors under age 13 require additional special considerations under COPPA, and other applicable laws, to which the CSP SHALL ensure compliance.
-3. The CSP SHOULD involve a parent or legal adult guardian as a trusted referee for an applicant that is a minor, as described elsewhere in this section.
+3. The CSP SHOULD involve a parent or legal adult guardian as a trusted referee for an applicant that is a minor.

 ### 5.4.
 Binding Requirements